AtumaDavid/AtumaDavid/README.md

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [atumadavid35@gmail.com](mailto:atumadavid35@gmail.com)
 * 🚀  I'm currently working on My Portfolio Website
-* 🧠  I'm learning PHP, Web3
+* 🧠  I'm learning Solidity/Web3, Backend
 * 🤝  I'm open to collaborating on Any Finance Related projects

 ### Skills